xwiki-contrib/sandbox/authenticators/xwiki-authentication-jdbc/README.txt

 authentication.jdbc.connection.properties=user=xwiki
 authentication.jdbc.connection.properties=password=xwiki

+## Choosing your password hashing scheme
+authentication.jdbc.password_hasher=sha1base64
+OR
+authentication.jdbc.password_hasher=pbkdf2
+OR
+authentication.jdbc.password_hasher=plaintext

 ## SELECT QUERY

-#-# The query to use to validate and get user information at the same time
+#-# The query to retrieve user information from the database including the password which will be compared against the password provided by user and hashed by a selected hashing class
 authentication.jdbc.select.query=select mail\, name from users where login=? and active = 1 and (?
 IS NULL or password=concat('{SHA1}'\, ?))
 #-# The well knows information to replace the ? with
 authentication.jdbc.select.parameters=login,passwordsha1base64,passwordsha1base64
-#-# Mapping between the index in the JDBS select query result and the XWikiUsers xobject fields
+#-# Mapping between the index in the JDBC select query result and the XWikiUsers xobject fields
 authentication.jdbc.select.mapping=email,name
+#-# The name of the column in the select query that contains the password
+authentication.jdbc.select.password_column=password

 ## INSERT QUERY